 To minimise the impact upon other businesses, tables and chairs should generally be sited in front of the adjoining food premises.
-The location of trees, artwork, street furniture and other public infrastructure as well as the width of the footpath, may affect the establishment of a Table and Chair Area.
-Under these circumstances, an applicant may request that Council (at its own discretion) give consideration to permitting the Table and Chair Area to occupy a public place adjoining another premise.
-In this instance the written approval of the occupier of the affected premises is to be provided with the application (such approval not to be unreasonably withheld) and the owner of the adjoining building should be notified.
+The location of trees, artwork, street furniture and other public infrastructure as well as the width of the footpath, may affect the establishment of an Outdoor Dining Area.
+Under these circumstances, an applicant may request that Council (at its own discretion) give consideration to permitting the Outdoor Dining Area to occupy a public place adjoining the frontage of another premise.
+In this instance the written support of the owner and occupier of the affected premises is to be provided with the application.
+If written support is not provided, a rational as to why not and identification of any particular concerns may be requested for consideration.

 In all cases, the Council will assess the request to determine the impact upon the safety, access and amenity of the immediate area.
-The Council is not obligated to approve an application if these criteria cannot be satisfactorily met.
+The Council is not obligated to approve an application if these criteria cannot be satisfactorily met, or to refuse an application simply on the grounds of written support being withheld.